-Grand Cayman: What a great place to learn to love to dive!
+Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 Spring break in Grand Cayman: